wadpac/GGIR/docs/reference/g.part5.md

 ## Value

-The function does not produce values but generates an RData file in the milestone subfolder ms5.out which incudes a dataframe named `output`.
+The function does not produce values but generates an RData file in the milestone subfolder ms5.out which includes a dataframe named `output`.
 This dataframe is used in g.report.part5 to create two reports one per day and one per person.
 See package vignette paragraph "Output part 5" for description of all the variables.